elixir-circuits/circuits_gpio/README.md

 ## License

+This project follows the [REUSE recommendations](https://reuse.software).

 All original source code in this project is licensed under Apache-2.0.

-Additionally, this project follows the [REUSE recommendations](https://reuse.software) and labels so that licensing and copyright are clear at the file level.

 Exceptions to Apache-2.0 licensing are:

 * Configuration and data files are licensed under CC0-1.0